maxgoren/MGCBasic/README.md

 ### Currently supported:
   - assign integers to variable names using 'let var := <number>' (yes, assignment is done with :=, my implementation my choice :D)
   - variables can be updated without using 'let' once theyve been initialized(declared variables must be initialized to a value at time of decleration.
-  - you can use whatever line numbering scheme you want, but i suggest they be ordered and ascending.
   - print statements can print strings in single quotes, or variable names. every print statement inclues the new line automatically.
   - Loops are performed via goto.
 Take that Dijkstra!
-(Just kidding.
-Thanks for the shunting yard algorithm, i make use of it here.) coincidentally, this is the only reason i included line numbering.
+(Just kidding. eval() wouldnt work without his shunting yard algorithm)
-  - evaluate infix math expressions, expressions can intermix variable names with numbers (gasp!)
+  - evaluate infix math expressions, expressions can intermix variable names with numbers
-  - REPL - this is more like an oldschool basic environment as youd find on the TRS-80, etc. than a modern REPL. for example, it doesnt evaluate when you hit enter, you have to specficially tell it to execute.
+  - REPL - this is more like an oldschool basic environment as youd find on the TRS-80, etc. on early home computers, this was akin to the operating system.

     ### REPL Features:
     - enter lines of code one by one